bellockk/FLL-2026/doc/SetupDevelopmentLaptop.md

 # [Setting Up a Development Laptop for FLL](../README.md)

+The following guide presents a method to create a team laptop that supports both coding with scratch or python using the Lega Education software suites, and PyBricks on either Linux or Windows.
+Many users will be familiar with the Windows environment, but if only cheap donated laptops/computers are available to the team, the Linux install can turn a very old laptop into a very capable development machine for a team.

+1. Create Installation Media
+    * Follow [this guide to create a Windows 11 Install USB stick](https://support.microsoft.com/en-us/windows/create-installation-media-for-windows-99a58364-8c02-206f-aa6f-40c3b507420d) - referred to as the "pink USB stick" in the following sections.
+    * Follow [this guide to create a Fedora install USB stick](https://docs.fedoraproject.org/en-US/quick-docs/creating-and-using-a-live-installation-image/) - referred to as the "blue USB stick" in the following sections.

 1. Install Windows.

     * Connect the pink USB stick to the laptop.